I Kissed a Boy (TV series): International broadcast

 The series was available to be streamed in New Zealand on TVNZ+, from 1 July 2023, and in Australia on 10 Play, from 13 September 2023.
 One year later, it was also made available in the Netherlands on VIDEOLAND starting 1 June 2024 and in Brazil, on Globoplay, from 12 November 2024.
+In Ireland, the show and I Kissed a Girl, were available on Virgin Media Two.

 Reception

 Benjamin Lee in The Guardian said, "It's in the show's easy balance of the basic and the specific that it most succeeds, conversations over who is top or bottom casually mixed with inane flirting over cheap wine.
 At a cautious eight episodes, it's unlikely to infect the nation in quite the same way as the woozy, all-consuming Love Island but it's a fun and grounding reminder that we all deserve a chance to graft around the pool while a Dua Lipa song plays in the background.
 Luv is luv."

 Writing for The Tab, Harrison Brocklehurst said, "True equality is us having the space to get bluntly pied on the telly, like Ben did to Ross.
 True equality is letting Bobski and Mikey have secret terrace snogs where they both end up with raging semis and Josh eye rolls his way into oblivion about it all.
 I want the messy gay drama that isn't RuPaul's Drag Race – and I Kissed A Boy is the carnage we deserve.
 I am salivating for more mess, more men and more Minogue."

-The second season of I Kissed a Boy sparked controversy among conservative media with the inclusion of Lars Fellows, a transgender man.
+The second series of I Kissed a Boy sparked controversy among conservative media with the inclusion of Lars Fellows, a transgender man.
 Transgender exclusionary group LGB Alliance argued that featuring a trans man pressured gay male participants to engage with someone who was assigned female at birth.
 However, the BBC emphasized that all contestants were matched based on their stated "dating preferences".
 Elsewhere, the show received praise for including transgender representation.

+The decision to cancel I Kissed a Boy was met with criticism from the general public.
+They deemed it a step back for LGBTQ+ representation in the media.
+Digital Spy wrote that in a world where dating shows are afraid to even broach queerness, it was dangerous to cancel a show that completely revolved around the subject.

 Spin-off

-Prior to the final episode of series 1 airing on 5 June 2023, the BBC announced that a spin-off of I Kissed a Boy for lesbian women titled I Kissed a Girl, would be commissioned.
+Prior to the final episode of series 1 airing on 5 June 2023, the BBC announced that a spin-off of I Kissed a Boy for sapphic women titled I Kissed a Girl, would be commissioned.
 Dannii Minogue returned as host, with the programme commencing filming in September 2023.
 The programme debuted on 5 May 2024.
 In June 2025, it was confirmed the show would return for a second season.